Design Modular Cloud Infrastructure with Terraform

 About Terraform

-HashiCorp Terraform is the premier Infrastructure-as-Code (IaC) tool—meaning it allows you to define and manage your cloud infrastructure in code instead of configuring it manually.
+HashiCorp Terraform is the premier Infrastructure-as-Code (IaC) tool of the modern era—it allows you to define and manage your cloud infrastructure in source code instead of configuring it manually.
 It’s open-source, widely used, and well-documented.

 You can think of Terraform as a wrapper for all the API calls you might otherwise write.
 Instead of clicking “Create Instance” ad infinitum in the UI or running aws or gcloud commands in the terminal, you can simply run terraform apply, review your changes, and let Terraform do its work.